codejedi365/secure-vnc/README.md

 - DEFAULT_rHOSTNAME -------- (local only) hostname
 - DEFAULT_SSH_PORT ---------- remote host port of ssh server (sshd.service)
 - DEFAULT_VNC_PORT_LOCAL -- base port to start at when port forwarding
-- DEFAULT_VNC_PORT ---------- remote base port to start at when requesting vnc connections
+- DEFAULT_NUM_OF_DISPLAYS - 1-4 remote desktops to spawn & connect to

 ## FUTURE GOALS & COMING SOON
-1. **[HELP REQUESTED]** Port over to Python & handle cross-platform to include Windows
+1. **[HELP REQUESTED]** Port over to Python & NodeJS & handle cross-platform to include Windows
 2. Plugin architecture for other vncserver applications
 3. Management ability to kill other displays (this will loose any unsaved work)